 The hydrodynamic model includes a transport option which invokes the tracer transport based on offline velocities and vertical diffusivities read from file.
-The advection scheme used in this mode is an unconditionally stable semi-Lagrangian scheme, allowing increased time-steps to be used which dramatically increases run time ratios.
-This scheme is, however, quite diffusive and, unlike some other schemes, does not guarantee mass conservatio, so some accuracy is forfeited to gain speed.
-Nonetheless, it is not practical to run fully-coupled biogeochemical models on large high-resolution grids such as the STORM model, so development and testing of the transport model is necessary if we are to realise project goals in this project (and in several other new coastal modelling projects).
-To test the transport model, we ran numerical experiments with the hydrodynamic and sediment transport models in the Huon Estuary and D'Entrecasteaux channel.
+The advection scheme used in this mode is the unconditionally stable semi-Lagrangian scheme, allowing increased time-steps to be used which dramatically increases run time ratios.
+This scheme is, however, quite diffusive and does not possess as good conservation characteristics as other schemes, hence some accuracy is forfeited at the expense of speed.
+To test the transport model, we ran numerical experiments with the hydrodynamic and sediment transport models in the Huon Estuary and D'ntrecasteaux channel.

-The transport model, running with a 1 hour time-step, has been tested against the fully coupled model running with the time-step of 2 minutes.
-The results show that the transport model is capable of reproducing key patterns of distribution of the particulate and dissolved tracers in the Huon estuary and D'Entrecasteaux channel.
+The transport model, running with 1 hour time-step, has been tested against fully coupled model running with the time-step of 2 minutes.
+The results show that the transport model is capable of reproducing key patterns of distribution of the particulate and dissolved tracers in the Huon estuary and D'ntrecasteaux channel.
 The price for the improved efficiency is a higher uncertainty of the decoupled model.
-This uncertainty shows up in a random fluctuation of the predicted values as well as in systematic discrepancies, such as the tendency of the decoupled sediment model to underestimate peak suspended sediment concentrations.
-One of the implications is that parameter values obtained through calibration of the fully coupled model may not be applicable to the transport model, so that sediment and biogeochemical models based on the transport model may need to be calibrated independently.
+This uncertainty shows up in a random fluctuation of the predicted values as well as in systematic discrepancies, such as the tendency of the decoupled sediment model to underestimate pick suspended sediment concentrations.
+One of implications is that the calibrations results derived from the fully coupled model may not be applicable to the transport model and the transport model may need to be calibrated by itself to match data.

-Simulations reported in this document dealt with the moderate energy environment of the Huon estuary and D'Entrecasteaux channel.
+Simulations reported in this document dealt with the moderate energy environment of the Huon estuary and D'ntrecasteaux channel.
 The main objective was to assess applicability of the transport model to the INFORMD region.
-Most of the simulated scenarios show a good match between transport and fully coupled models.
+Most of simulated scenarios show a good match between transport and fully coupled models.
 However, the transport model gave poor performance for heavy sediments in idealistic scenario of the decoupled benthic and pelagic layers.
-More numerical experiments in various environments, including macrotidal and off-shore deep waters, are needed to have a better understanding of the transport model uncertainty.
+More numerical experiments in various environments, including macrotidal and off-shore deep waters are needed to have a better understanding of the transport model uncertainty.
 In the case of new applications it is recommended first to run trial scenarios testing the transport model against the fully coupled code.